short-term loans background image

 When is a short-term loan a bad idea?

-• Taking a new loan to pay off old short-term loans,
+• Taking a new loan to repay older short-term loans

-• Using loans almost every month just to reach payday,
+• Using loans most months just to reach payday

-• Borrowing for non-essential purchases when you’re already in trouble with debt, or
+• Borrowing for non-essential purchases while already under debt pressure

 What are better alternatives if I’m already over-indebted?

-If debit orders are bouncing, collection calls are stressing you out, or you’re borrowing to cover other loans, it’s time to change tactics.
-Possible alternatives include:
+If debit orders are bouncing, collection calls are increasing, or you are borrowing to cover other borrowing, it is usually time to move away from short-term fixes.
+Better alternatives may include:

-• Negotiating directly with credit providers for lower instalments or longer terms;
+• Negotiating directly with credit providers for revised instalments or repayment dates;

-• Looking for ways to increase income, even temporarily (extra shifts, side work, selling unused items).
+• Looking for temporary ways to increase income, including extra shifts, side work, or selling unused items.